Resurrected by another generation in the 80's, fondue parties replaced the spaghetti and jug wine dinners that we thought were oh, so sophisticated.

 Then along came the new century and fondues were resurrected once again!

-Although I had eaten fondue in the 60's and the 80's, I never owned a fondue pot.
-I didn't see a need to own one.
-Fondue parties were fun and at a group event, several brought their pots and we had cheese, meat and chocolate fondues.
+In our early married years, fondue parties were fun and at a group event, several brought their pots and we had cheese, meat and chocolate fondues.
 Washed down with glasses of wine.
+That cheap jug wine that went with our spaghetti dinners.

 2 comments: